astoreyai/ai_scientist/tutorials/03_experimental_design/README.md

 - Decision made by independent statistician (not study team)
 ```

-**✓ Checkpoint**: Protocol updated to v1.1 incorporating all feedback.
+**Checkpoint**: Protocol updated to v1.1 incorporating all feedback.

 ---